-- 1. the Fresno City Council obtain the views and comments from interested persons regarding implementation of the City's proposed activities with federal grant funding; - 2. continuing the FY 2017-2018 Annual Action Plan pending outcome of the federal 2017 budget appropriations; and authorize the City Manager to sign all implementing documents and sub recipient agreements required by HUD as approved to form by the City Attorney.
+- 1. the Housing and Community Development Commission (HCDC) obtain the views and comments from interested persons regarding implementation of the City's proposed activities with federal grant funding; - make a recommendation to the Fresno City Council for the FY 2017-2018 Annual Action Plan pending outcome of the federal 2017 budget appropriations; and authorizing the City Manager to sign all implementing documents and sub recipient agreements required by HUD as approved to form by the City Attorney.